Home » Services » Tax Resolution »

 Taxpayers that fail to file their unfiled tax return for one or more years for various reasons can become overwhelmed later on down the road when attempting to file all their missing tax years at once.
 Missing all or a portion of their records, personal hardship and/or neglect are some of many reasons people fall behind in filing their taxes.

 Most years, the IRS requires you to file your taxes by April 15th.
 If you don’t file your tax return you may receive late penalties, and your refund could be delayed or even forfeited if filed late enough.
-It’s important to address unfiled tax returns promptly to avoid complications.
-Fortunately, there are ways to approach the problem of unfiled tax returns.
+If you have unfiled tax returns, you may face penalties, wage garnishments, or even tax liens.
+Fortunately, professional tax relief services can help resolve these issues by negotiating with the IRS and finding the best solution for your situation.

 Failure to File and Failure to Pay Penalties